bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/addmultisigaddress.md

 The `addmultisigaddress` RPC {{summary_addMultiSigAddress}}

-*Parameter #1---the number of signatures required*
+Add a nrequired-to-sign multisignature address to the wallet.
+Requires a new wallet backup.

+Each key is a Bitcoin address or hex-encoded public key.

+This functionality is only intended for use with non-watchonly addresses.

+See `importaddress` for watchonly p2sh address support.

+If 'label' is specified, assign address to that label.

+*Parameter #1---nrequired*

 {% itemplate ntpd1 %}
-- n: "Required"
+- n: "nrequired"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "The minimum (*m*) number of signatures required to spend this m-of-n multisig script"
+  d: "The number of required signatures out of the n keys or addresses."

 {% enditemplate %}

-*Parameter #2---the full public keys, or addresses for known public keys*
+*Parameter #2---keys*

 {% itemplate ntpd1 %}
-- n: "Keys Or Addresses"
+- n: "keys"
-  t: "array"
+  t: "json array"
   p: "Required<br>(exactly 1)"
-  d: "An array of strings with each string being a public key or address"
+  d: "A json array of bitcoin addresses or hex-encoded public keys"

-- n: "→<br>Key Or Address"
-  t: "string"
-  p: "Required<br>(1 or more)"
-  d: "A public key against which signatures will be checked.
-Alternatively, this may be a P2PKH address belonging to the wallet---the corresponding public key will be substituted.
-There must be at least as many keys as specified by the Required parameter, and there may be more keys"

 {% enditemplate %}

+{% endautocrossref %}

+    [
+      "key",      (string) bitcoin address or hex-encoded public key ...
+    ]

+{% autocrossref %}

-*Parameter #3---the account name*
+*Parameter #3---label*

 {% itemplate ntpd1 %}
-- n: "Account"
+- n: "label"
   t: "string"
-  p: "Optional<br>(0 or 1)"
+  p: "Optional"
-  d: "The account name in which the address should be stored.
-Default is the default account, \"\" (an empty string)"
+  d: "A label to assign the addresses to."

 {% enditemplate %}

-*Result---a P2SH address printed and stored in the wallet*
+*Parameter #4---address_type*

 {% itemplate ntpd1 %}
-- n: "`result`"
+- n: "address_type"
-  t: "string (base58)"
+  t: "string"
-  p: "Required<br>(exactly 1)"
-  d: "The P2SH multisig address.
-The address will also be added to the wallet, and outputs paying that address will be tracked by the wallet"
+  p: "Optional<br>Default=set by -addresstype"
+  d: "The address type to use.
+Options are \"legacy\", \"p2sh-segwit\", and \"bech32\"."

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*

-Adding a 2-of-3 P2SH multisig address to the "test account" by mixing two P2PKH addresses and one full public key:
+*Result*

+{% endautocrossref %}

+    {
+      "address":"multisigaddress",    (string) The value of the new multisig address.
+      "redeemScript":"script"         (string) The string value of the hex-encoded redemption script.
+    }

+{% autocrossref %}

+*Example*

+Add a multisig address from 2 addresses

 {% highlight bash %}
-bitcoin-cli -testnet addmultisigaddress \
+bitcoin-cli addmultisigaddress 2 "[\"16sSauSf5pF2UkUwvKGq4qjNRzBZYqgEL5\",\"171sgjn4YtPu27adkKGrdDwzRTxnRkBfKV\"]"
-  2 \
-  '''
-    [
-      "mjbLRSidW1MY8oubvs4SMEnHNFXxCcoehQ",
-      "02ecd2d250a76d204011de6bc365a56033b9b3a149f679bc17205555d3c2b2854f",
-      "mt17cV37fBqZsnMmrHnGCm9pM28R1kQdMG"
-    ]
-  ''' \
-  'test account'
 {% endhighlight %}

-Result:

-{% highlight text %}
-2MyVxxgNBk5zHRPRY2iVjGRJHYZEp1pMCSq
-{% endhighlight %}

-(New P2SH multisig address also stored in wallet.)

 *See also*